-The following database encryption features both use the wallet: transparent data encryption, which functions at the column level, and tablespace encryption.
-If you are duplicating an encrypted tablespace, then you must manually copy the wallet to the duplicate database.
+The following database encryption features both use the Oracle software keystore: Transparent Data Encryption (TDE), which functions at the column level, and tablespace encryption.
+If you are duplicating an encrypted tablespace, then you must manually copy the keystore to the duplicate database.
+If the keystore is not an auto login (SSO) keystore, then you must convert it to an auto login keystore at the duplicate database.

-See Also: Oracle Database Advanced Security Administrator's Guide to learn about transparent data encryption
+See Also: Oracle Database Advanced Security Guide to learn about TDE